British National (Overseas) VisaAdmin2022-05-03T12:22:06+00:00

 The application process for the Hong Kong BN(O) visa will be via a digital online application.

 There will be no requirement for applicants to apply for or hold a valid BN(O) passport and successful applicants will be able to travel on a valid Hong Kong Special Administrative Region Passport.

 However, valid or expired BN(O) passports should be kept and submitted with an application as evidence of BN(O) status.

 Where a BN(O) passport has been lost, eligibility checks can be made using historical records held by Her Majesty’s Passport Office (‘HMPO’).

 Applications for the Hong Kong BN(O) visa can be made from Hong Kong, from within the UK, or elsewhere.

 Our immigration experts have substantial experience and knowledge in advising BN(O) citizens.

-If you are a BN(O) citizen from Hong Kong and require further advice, please contact us on +44 161 826 6922 or complete your details below and one of our lawyers from our business Immigration team will contact you.
+If you are a BN(O) citizen from Hong Kong and require further advice, please contact us.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.